ibm-js/delite/docs/Invalidating.md

 ```

 In `refreshProperties()` you have the opportunity to modify the properties hash object in order to notify the refresh
-rendering phase that some properties are of no interest of it.
+rendering phase that some properties are of no interest to it.
 For example you might want to do:

 ```js
 refreshProperties (props) {